scionproto/scion/doc/BeaconExtensions.md

 In the PCB sent to AS 3,
 the metric between interface 22 (the egress interface for this PCB) and interface 23 is saved.
 Since the metric between interfaces 22 and 23, and that between 23 and 22 is assumed to be identical, the metric between interface 23 and 22 can be omitted in the PCB that is sent to AS 4.
-Let interface i be the egress interface the PCB is sent out on.

-In a broader context, this allows us to include the latency between interfaces i and j if and only if the interface ID of j is larger than that of i, i.e. id(j)>id(i).
+In a broader context, this allows us to include the latency between interfaces i and j, where i is the egress interface, if and only if the interface ID of j is larger than that of i, i.e. id(j)>id(i).
 However, we still need to always include the metric from ingress- to egress interface regardless of their IDs.